CtrlK

 Completeness

-Clearly answers both what ('Provides Go patterns for type-first development with custom types, interfaces, functional options, and error handling') and when ('Must use when reading or writing Go files') with explicit trigger guidance.
+Clearly answers both what ('Provides Go patterns for type-first development with custom types, interfaces, functional options, and error handling') and when ('Must use when reading or writing Go files'), with an explicit trigger clause.

 3 / 3